stevenferrer/plet/README.md

 ## Issues and Question

-If you found a bug or have a question, please feel free to file an issue.
+If you found a bug or have a question, please feel free to submit an issue.

 ## Contributing